Driver rehabilitation: Practice

 The goal of driver rehabilitation is to aid individuals with disabilities or age-related impairments maintain independent driving and transportation.
-This maybe done through the use of specialized mobility equipment and training.
+This may be done through the use of specialized mobility equipment and training.
 The process begins with a clinical assessment of an individual's visual, visual-perceptual, cognitive, and physical skills that are necessary for driving.
 If the individual meets the criteria, an on-road assessment is conducted, in which the evaluator uses a vehicle equipped with adaptive driving equipment, as well as auxiliary brake and mirror on the passenger's side of the vehicle.
 Accommodations can be made via the use of mechanical or electronic steering, and acceleration and braking equipment, which are based on the results of the clinical assessment.
 If it is determined that the person has the potential to drive, training is offered to develop proficiency in using the mobility equipment.
 For novice drivers, driver's education is included in the services.
 Following training, a vehicle equipment prescription is provided, with a referral to a mobility equipment dealer for equipment installation.
 When the installation is completed, the vehicle is checked for proper fit, with additional training provided as needed.

 In other instances, such as after an illness or injury, an assessment of the person's capacity for driving is required.
 No adaptive driving equipment may be needed; the focus is on identifying any changes in the person's sensory, motor, visual, perceptual, or cognitive ability.
 The clinical assessment is conducted first, followed by the on-road assessment, using a vehicle equipped with the passenger brake, mirror, and in some instances, an auxiliary steering wheel.

 If an individual does not possess the ability to drive, they are often referred to other therapy programs, such as wheelchair seating programs, occupational therapy, vision therapy, physical therapy, or cognitive therapy.

 For individuals who plan to be passengers only, driver rehabilitation evaluations are recommended to determine the person's ability to get in and out of the vehicle, the vehicle's appropriateness for safe transportation, and the safe transportation of mobility aids, e.g. scooters, manual or power wheelchairs, including proper securement of the mobility device.
 Recommendations for vehicle modifications may include the use of a wheelchair accessible van, wheelchair lift, or wheelchair ramp.